Personal websites & portfolios

 Claude Code can build apps with databases, user accounts, payment processing, and then deploy them to AWS, Azure, or Vercel.
 It can do really impressive things and create software in seconds.

 The tricky part is that Claude can catch some of these issues - but you can't rely on it 100%.
 It might flag an exposed API key in one file and miss another.
-Asking "search my code for security issues" won't always spot everything, because Claude doesn't have a checklist it's working through - it's pattern matching, and patterns get missed.
+Telling it to "search my code for security issues" won't always spot everything.
+Claude Code is an incredibly powerful tool, but it can make mistakes - subtle issues can slip past even when you've explicitly asked it to look for them, so a thumbs up from Claude doesn't always that mean your code is actually secure.

 This is the huge gap between developers and those with no technical background.
 The experienced developers know what they should be looking for and can verify Claude's work.
 But beginners are relying on Claude to catch problems that it might have introduced itself.